 These influencers are the thought leaders of business.
 They help other people get a sense of what they should buy, read, and consume in a business context.
 Many of them, of course, are also high-up business leaders themselves.
 Examples include Bill Gates and the late Steve Jobs.

-There are 63 million decision makers on LinkedIn.
+8. There are 65 million decision-makers on LinkedIn.

-Put another way, 10% of LinkedIn users have some form of decision making capabilities at their companies.
-Even low-level human resources employees, however, can have considerable influence on what direction a company takes, and what products or services are purchased.
+Put another way, LinkedIn demographics indicate that 10% of LinkedIn users have some form of decision-making capabilities at their companies.
+Even in the absence of high-level decision makers, low-level human resources employees can have considerable influence on what direction a company takes, and what products or services are purchased.
 After all, there are lots of commercial tools available for those who make hiring determinations.
 And of course, human resources helps recruit managers.
 Want to sell employee benefits?
 Human resources personnel are often the ones to reach.

 Want to put something out there for these executives to find, without the secretary getting in the way?
-LinkedIn ads or content are a great way to do it.
+LinkedIn ads, question posts, or relevant content are great ways to do it.
 Although these executives are typically very busy people, they tend to check their own social media accounts.
-Get an impression in the right place, and they’re all ears.
+Get an impression in the right place–i.e. via LinkedIn traffic–and they’re all ears.

 LinkedIn is THE Key to Business Buying Decisions.

 It almost goes without saying, but decision makers do their research before deciding on a course of action.
 This could mean doing due diligence on a potential new hire, or asking around for the best solution to their problem.
 It also means ensuring that the products and services purchased are the best ones to fit the needs of their business.

 10. 45% of those who read articles on LinkedIn are management-level employees.